 - Less anxiety and irritability

-The best part about my work is seeing a new mom move through those first days and weeks after birth with grace and a smile on her face.
-I see firsthand how the placenta capsules help her to do this.
-How they help her bond with baby and keep up with the daily tasks of life itself.
+Best part …. about my work is seeing a new mom move through the 1st days and weeks after birth with grace and a smile on her face.
+I see firsthand how placenta capsules help her do this and how they help her bond with baby and keep up with the daily tasks of life itself.
 I am honored to be a Placenta Encapsulationist for new moms in New England.
 After all these years, I believe this good work is more important than ever 💜